MajedRE/Blog/_posts/2023-03-16-getting-admin-access-to-multiple-s3-amazon-buckets.md

-Now it's Time to a directory and files brute force, suddenly I found Sitecore CMS Login page, as you think trying to enter the default password and username, but this does not work, after some research, I found that Sitecore has debugger called `Glimpse ` and it's accessible under `Sitecore/Glimpse.axd`
+Now it's Time to a directory and files brute force, suddenly I found Sitecore CMS Login page, as you think trying to use the default password and username, but this does not work, after some research, I found that Sitecore has debugger called `Glimpse ` and it's accessible under `Sitecore/Glimpse.axd`